WQNO

 WQNO is a station based in New Orleans, Louisiana.
 The station is owned by Catholic Community Radio, Inc. and broadcasts at 690 kHz with a power level of 9,100 watts daytime and 2,100 watts nighttime.
 The station mostly runs Roman Catholic programming from EWTN radio.

 The facilities of the station, previously called WTIX, were severely damaged by Hurricane Katrina in late August 2005.
 The station had the target date to resume broadcasting on December 1, and in November requested the new letters WIST.
 Other stations have used the WTIX letters in the years since 2005.

-On November 6, 2014 WQNO was granted a Federal Communications Commission construction permit to decrease day power to 9,100 watts and decrease night power to 2,100 watts.
-The permit expired on November 6, 2017.

 History

-WTIX, which was originally at 1450 until 1958, was a very successful Top 40 powerhouse throughout the 1960s and 1970s owned by Todd Storz's Mid-Continent Broadcasting Company.
-(The 690 facility had signed on in 1948 as WWEZ, owned by the Sky Broadcasting Service; when Storz bought 690, WTIX moved from the 1450 facility.)
+WTIX, which was originally at 1450 until 1958, was a very successful Top 40 powerhouse throughout the 1960s and 1970s owned by Todd Storz's Mid-Continent Broadcasting Company and later under Robert Storz's Storz Broadcasting after Todd Storz's death in 1964.
+The 690 facility had signed on in 1948 as WWEZ, owned by the Sky Broadcasting Service.
+When Storz bought 690, WTIX moved from the 1450 facility.
+Station power increased to 10,000 watts daytime, 5000 night with a directional pattern.
 In 1954 WTIX was the first radio station to air a Top 40 radio show.
-The program director who developed the format was William L. Armstrong who later served as a U. S. Senator from Colorado.
+The program director who developed the format was William L. "Bud" Armstrong who later served as a U. S. Senator from Colorado.
 Generations of New Orleanians were familiar with their signature call jingle "WTIX, We Love You," and the station was referred to as, "Fun-Lovin' WTIX, The Mighty 690!"
-Famed jockeys on The Mighty 690 during its heyday included The Real Robert Mitchell, Russell Glen "Buzz" Bennett, Ted Green, Deane Johnson, Marc Sommers, "Skinny" Tom Cheney, J. Andrew Michaels, Todd Bauer, Kathy Fischman, Larry Hamilton, Michael Green, Chuck Kirr, "Hot" Rod Glenn, Marty Maxwell, Terry Young, Bobby Reno, "King" Bob Walker, Marty "With the Party" Maxwell, "TK" Terry Knight, Ed Clancy and Don Anthony.
-(Hot Rod, Reno, Knight and Walker would later DJ for WTIX-FM.)
+Famed disc jockeys on The Mighty 690 during its heyday included The Real Robert Mitchell, Russell Glen "Buzz" Bennett, Ted Green, Don Anthony, Skip Broussard, Bobby Reno, "Oldie King" Bob Walker, Marc Sommers, "Skinny" Tom Cheney, Nick "Bazoo" Ferrara, Michael Green, Chuck Kirr, "Hot" Rod Glenn, Marty "With the Party" Maxwell, Terry Young, "Pal" Al Nassar, Blair "On the Air" Kullman, Kim Stephens and Captain Humble (Hugh Dillard).
+The news staff included Jeff Stierman, J. Andrew Michaels, Todd Bauer, Kathy Fischman, Larry Hamilton, Katie Caraway, Ed Clancy (Radio Cartoons) and Joe Culotta, hosting "Let's Talk It Over" on Sunday mornings from 1965-1986.
+(Rod Glenn, Bobby Reno and Bob Walker would later DJ for WTIX-FM.)